icebreaker-data/icebreaker-data-web/src/content/docs/docs/reference/cli-reference.md

 ---
-title: Reference
+title: CLI Reference
 description: Learn more about my project in this docs site built with Starlight.
 ---

-Welcome to Reference documentation!
+Welcome to CLI Reference documentation!